 Translate JSON files with ease

-Upload your JSON translation files to SimpleLocalize, hit auto-translate button and download ready-to-go translations in seconds!
+Upload your JSON translation files to SimpleLocalize,

 No credit card required 14-day free trial Tracking-free service